KMKfw/kmk_firmware/docs/flashing.md

-In general, we recommend using the instructions in `README.md`, however, mostly as a development artifact, another method of flashing KMK exists (tested and supported only on Linux, though it should also work on MacOS, the BSDs, and other Unix-likes.
+In general, we recommend using the instructions in `README.md`, however, mostly as a development artifact, another method of flashing KMK exists (tested and supported only on Linux, though it should also work on macOS, the BSDs, and other Unix-likes.
 It may also work on Cygwin and the Windows Subsystem for Linux).